Enpower-project/Enpower-Data-Space-Connector-Deployment-and-Configuration-Guide/README.md

 It is very important to expose this port to an https domain, using your F5 configuration or a reverse proxy.

+* <b>Broker Url:</b>

+You do not need to expose this.
+You just need to use on the Middleware UI, this local URL:  <code style="color : #FF0000">http://my-local-server:1026</code>

+* <b>Data APP:</b>

+You do not need to expose this.
+You just need to use on the Middleware UI, this local URL:  <code style="color : #FF0000">https://be-dataapp-provider:8083</code>

+Please ensure that:

+1. Each URL is correctly mapped through your F5 or reverse proxy.
+2. Regarding the URLs that need to be exposed, you can use NGINX.
+If this does not work please make a question to your IT responsible for networks.
+3. All public URLs use HTTPS for secure external access.
+4. The local ports (8889, 1026, 30001) are exposed from your Docker containers and reachable by the proxy.
+5. DNS entries for your public domains are properly configured to route traffic to your exposed endpoints.

+If you use any different domain naming conventions or internal network structures, simply maintain the same logical mapping between your local URLs and public URLs.

 <img width="28" height="28" alt="image" src="https://github.com/user-attachments/assets/7e6e96ec-53c5-4ab6-9121-279941d69173" />a